Increased irritability. How to quickly get rid of irritability: causes of dissatisfaction and their elimination

 Irritability through the eyes of physiology

-How is irritability detected in patients
+How is irritability detected in patients?

-Most often, this condition occurs with neurosis, depression, stress disorders after trauma, psychopathy, drug addiction and alcoholism.
-Quite often you can observe irritability before childbirth.
-The list goes on and on, and there will be schizophrenia, drug addiction and dementia.
+Most often, this condition occurs in neuroses, depression, stress disorders after trauma, psychopathy, drug addiction and alcoholism.
+It is quite common to experience irritability before childbirth.
+The list goes on and will include schizophrenia, drug addiction and dementia.

 Schizophrenia

-post-traumatic nervousness syndrome
+Post-traumatic nervousness syndrome

-Nervousness and withdrawal syndrome
+Nervousness and withdrawal symptoms

 Psychopathy